LS-Lab/KeYmaeraX-release/README.md

 16. Stefan Mitsch and André Platzer.
 [A Retrospective on Developing Hybrid System Provers in the KeYmaera Family: A Tale of Three Provers](https://doi.org/10.1007/978-3-030-64354-6_2).
-In Wolfgang Ahrendt et al., editors, Deductive Software Verification: Future Perspectives, volume 12345 of LNCS.
+In Wolfgang Ahrendt et al., editors, Deductive Software Verification: Future Perspectives, volume 12345 of LNCS, pp. 21-64.
 Springer, 2020

 Copyright and Licenses
 ======================